chejen/keys-translations-manager/README.md

 # Keys-Translations Manager
-This project is a SPA (single page application) which aims to provide an interface to facilitate locale management.
-With this application, you can manage keys and related translations.
-Also, you can download final locale files (.json or .properties) through this application.
+This project offers a web application which aims to facilitate locale management.
+With this application, you can manage keys and their related translations.
+Also, you can download final locale files (either *.json or *.properties) through this application.

 ## Prerequisites